top of page

 The adjective 'arable' has its roots in Latin, specifically from the Latin word 'arabilis,' which means 'fit for plowing' or 'suitable for cultivation.'
 It originates from the verb 'arare,' meaning 'to plow.'
 The term 'arable' made its way into English in the late Middle Ages, retaining its fundamental meaning of land that is suitable for farming and growing crops.
 When we describe land as 'arable,' we are essentially harkening back to its Latin origins, emphasizing its fertility and suitability for agricultural purposes, with a direct connection to the act of plowing, as implied by its etymology.

-Quiz: Find the meaning of the adjective arable:
+Find the correct meaning of the adjective arable:

 Try Again!